warwickbrownteya/project-structure-initialiser/examples/README.md

 Creates a Python application with:
 - pyproject.toml setup
 - Virtual environment configuration
-- Apache 2.0 license instead of the default MIT
+- Apache 2.0 licence instead of the default MIT
 - pytest framework
 - src/ and tests/ directories